 Astronomical details on the sphere include a magnitude table close to the North Pole.
 The Milky Way and Magellanic Clouds are labelled.
 Close to the North Pole, there are two tables in a cartouche, one explaining the astrological symbols marked on the sphere and the other explaining precession (a change in the Earth's axis of rotation) with a table based on a constant precession rate.
 There are novae with explanations in Cassiopeia, Cyngus and Ophiuchus with the first and last observed positions marked.
 A total of 83 stars and up to eight star groups are named; some of the stars are also named in Arabic script.
-The 48 Ptolemaic constellations of Plancius are also drawn.
+The 48 Ptolemaic constellations and four of the non-Ptolemaic constellations are drawn.
+The 12 southern constellations of Plancius are also drawn.
 The nomenclature for some of the Ptolemaic constellations is extensively detailed and some of them are given in Greek, followed by the name in Arabic script.
 The constellations are said to be in the tradition of Mercator, but this is not the case.
 For this globe Blaeu relied on the style used by Johann Bayer in his 'Uranometria' of 1603.